 The US buyer breathes different air.
 The four layers are missing on day one.
 The US trade press writes about US firms.
 The US conferences feature US speakers.
 The US peer set is US-incumbent.
 The US case study format leads with outcome, not capability.
-The same logo lands inside an empty cue space and the buyer's first read is: who is this, what category, what proof.
+The same logo lands inside an empty cue space and the buyer's first evaluation is: who is this, what category, what proof.

 If a US procurement officer typed your name into a US trade-press database tomorrow, what would they find?
 If the answer is nothing, the brand was never there to evaporate.